-Frontline/Accelify
+Frontline

-Frontline/Accelify training will be provided to all social workers during preservice week.
+Frontline training will be provided to all social workers during preservice week.
 Training session announcements will be sent via email.
-All social workers are required to register and attend trainings on their use of Frontline/Accelify.
+All social workers are required to register and attend training on their use of Frontline.

 VIDEOCONFERENCING

 The increased use of virtual meetings using platforms like Microsoft Teams and Zoom, has brought to focus the importance of virtual meeting etiquette.
 The following are video conferencing tips that will help ensure a successful meeting.